 Nicosia International Airport

 What was once a hub of international travel on the Mediterranean island of Cyprus has now become an empty ruin.
-The airport was taken over by Turkey in 1974 but is now under the supervision of a UN Peacekeeping Force.
+The airport widely ceased operation in 1974 but is now under the supervision of a UN Peacekeeping Force.

 The majority of wreckage pictured above was due to air and ground assaults authorized by the Turkish military in July of 1974.
 After stepping in, the UN allowed for the last flight to take off from the Nicosia airstrip in 1977.
 And since then, a new and improved airport has been built in the Republic of Cyprus.